TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 ## Contribution

-Pagemaker was developed as a side project driven by curiosity and experimentation.
-While functional and stable, maintenance and feature additions will be minimal—no new paper sizes or features are planned, though we'll address critical bugs as they arise.
-Community contributions are welcome through pull requests, provided they maintain all existing functionality, behaviour, theme and styling without breaking changes.
+Pagemaker was developed as an ‘as-is’ side project, driven by curiosity, experimentation, and a desire to create a proof of concept.
+While functional and stable, maintenance and feature additions will be minimal—no new paper sizes or features are planned, though critical bugs will be addressed as they arise.
+Community contributions are welcome through pull requests, provided they maintain all existing functionality, behaviour, theme, and styling without introducing breaking changes.
 The source code can be found [here](https://github.com/TheAcharya/MarkerData-Pagemaker).